Marticvet/Furniture-SPA/README.md

 # Furniture
- Furniture SPA created with vanila JavaScript, Page.js and Lit-HTML
+ Furniture SPA is created with vanilla JavaScript, Page.js and Lit-HTML

  Required packages to run the project:
  -Live Server or HTTP-Server (Personal preference)